F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 - Creating index from scratch

 ### `reindex`
+This function can be used to replace the index, or a single index level in case of a multi-index.

+Note that the **`reindex` function can only be used for unique values**.
+If we have a multi-index with duplicate values on the level we want to reindex, we need to create a new index from scratch (see the [Creating multi-index](#creating-multi-index) section).

-The first parameter is the new index.
-Example:
+The first parameter is the new index:
 ```python
 df.reindex(df.index + 1) # creates a new index by adding 1 to the old index
 ```